Sanford station (Amtrak)

 Sanford station is a railroad terminal in Sanford, Florida.
 It is the southern terminus for Amtrak's Auto Train, which runs between this station and Lorton, Virginia.
-Amtrak reported in its fiscal years 2021 and 2022 reports that the station is Amtrak's busiest station in Florida.
-It reported station ridership of 269,381 according to the 2022 report.
+It is Amtrak's busiest station in Florida, as of fiscal 2022, when it served 269,381 passengers.

 As of 2022, the Auto Train loads its passengers on two tracks in Sanford, as no single track is long enough for all of the passenger railcars.
 A railroad crossing runs through the middle of Sanford's rail yard, an unusual situation for a modern station and yard.

 History

 The station was opened in 1971 by the Auto-Train Corporation, a railroad that operated its rolling stock along tracks owned by other railroads.
 The station and the service closed when the railroad fell into bankruptcy in 1981.

 The station was reopened in 1983 when Amtrak revived the Auto Train service.
 In 2004, hurricanes damaged the station building.
 The facility was also older and smaller than the terminal at Lorton.

 On May 18, 2009, Amtrak broke ground on a new $10.5 million station designed by d+A design + Architecture of Yardley, Pennsylvania.
 The new building, which opened on October 18, 2010, has a waiting room for 600 travelers, a ticket counter, a café, restrooms, and a gift shop.
 The building incorporates energy-saving features such as energy-efficient HVAC, lighting, and glass coatings that minimize solar gain.
 A portion of the old station abutting the new structure was reconfigured into administrative offices.